andrew-wja/instrumentor/README.md

 ### Building `instrumentor` manually

-Since we are using a local build of LLVM, either modify `$PATH` and `$LD_LIBRARY_PATH` permanently or prefix your shell commands, for example:
+Since we are using a local build of LLVM, you will either need to modify `$PATH` and `$LD_LIBRARY_PATH` permanently or prefix your shell commands, for
+example:

 ```
 LD_LIBRARY_PATH=$(realpath ./llvm-root/lib) PATH=$(realpath ./llvm-root/bin):$PATH stack build